-Ready to tackle the easiest DIY painted pumpkin craft?
+Looking for some unconventional, colorful fall décor?
+Get ready to tackle the easiest DIY painted pumpkin craft!

 Much to my mother’s dismay, I’ve never been a huge fan of traditional fall colors when it comes to decorating our home.

-As you know, our house is full of bright color and pattern — so colors like rust, brown and burnt orange don’t blend well with the core color palette.
+As you know, our house is full of bright colors and patterns — so colors like rust, brown and burnt orange don’t blend well with the core color palette.

 The nice thing about painting your own pumpkins is that you have full creative control over the colors and patterns YOU want to use.

 Make your DIY painted pumpkin craft YOUR way—to match any décor or style.

 Oh, and did I mention affordable?
 This DIY painted pumpkin craft is inexpensive and easy.
 It’s ideal for beginners.

 Considering that the required supply list for this project literally consists of pumpkins (real or faux), acrylic paint, and a paintbrush, it’s an affordable way to create personalized fall decor.

 Supplies Needed for this Colorblocked Painted Pumpkins Craft